Philips van Mallery

-Philips van Mallery or Philips de Mallery (Baptised on 6 January 1598, Antwerp –after 1634, Antwerp) was a Flemish engraver and publisher who mainly worked on religious subjects, reproductive prints and emblem books.
+Philips van Mallery or Philips de Mallery (Baptised on 6 January 1598, Antwerp –after 1634, Antwerp) was a Flemish engraver and publisher who mainly worked on religious subjects, devotional prints, reproductive prints and emblem books.
 He worked in Antwerp.

 Life

 Philips van Mallery was born in Antwerp where he was baptized on 6 January 1598.
 He was the son of the Antwerp engraver Karel van Mallery and Catharina Galle, the daughter of prominent Antwerp engraver and publisher Philips Galle.
 He trained with his father.
 He was registered as a member of the Antwerp Guild of Saint Luke in 1626.